Banana Nut Bread

 - 3/4 cup mashed ripe banana (about 1 large)

 - 2-1/4 cups all-purpose flour

 - 1/2 cup chopped walnuts

 - Preheat oven to 350°.
-Cream butter and sugar until light and fluffy.
+Beat butter and sugar until blended.
 Add eggs, one at a time, beating well after each addition.
-Stir in bananas and sour cream.
+Stir in banana and sour cream.
 Whisk together flour, cinnamon, baking soda and salt.
-Add to banana mixture, stirring just until moistened.
+Add to butter mixture, stirring just until moistened.
 Fold in 1/2 cup walnuts.

 - Transfer to a greased 9x5-in. loaf pan.
 If desired, sprinkle with additional walnuts.

 - Bake until a toothpick inserted in center comes out clean, 50-60 minutes.
 Cool in pan 10 minutes before removing to a wire rack to cool.

 Nutrition FactsNutrition Facts: 1 slice equals 244 calories, 10 g fat (4 g saturated fat), 52 mg cholesterol, 220 mg sodium, 35 g carbohydrate, 1 g fiber, 5 g protein.